 Freezing is not as useful.
 I've seen adult fleas thaw out and jump around after spending several weeks in the freezer.

 I have had no success at all using a flea comb except on a very small short haired kitten.
 The infestation would have to be huge for a comb to have much effect.
 I simply cannot get the hair through the comb, too furry by miles.
 It takes out the undercoat nicely though and I use it in the spring to great effect.

 If you have a short hair cat with a thin coat a flea comb can help.
 Here is one on Amazon, Safari Flea Comb for Cats, Green

 If this works for you keep a bowl of alcohol or hot soapy water nearby to put the fleas you collect using the comb.

 Many flea traps have been devised and they will catch fleas.
 Typically a sticky sheet or a soapy dish of water is placed below a light.
 The flea is attracted to the light and heat, jumps up and lands in the water or sticky sheet and dies.
-This is a method which can work to reduce the number of adults around but will not work on larva or eggs. it's an excellent way of figuring out if you have a lot of fleas around though.
+This is a method which can work to reduce the number of adults around but will not work on larva or eggs.
+It's an excellent way of figuring out if you have a lot of fleas around and where they are though.